axtend/axtend/README.md

 ## Runtime Architecture

-The Axtend Runtime is built using FRAME and consists of pallets from substrate, frontier, cumulus, and `pallets/`.
+The Axtend Runtime is built using FRAME and consists of pallets from axlib, frontier, cumulus, and `pallets/`.

-From substrate:
+From axlib:

 - _Utility_: Allows users to use derivative accounts, and batch calls
 - _Balances_: Tracks GLMR token balances